zelaznik/cosmo_connect/README.md

 #### Consistent Data Through Triggers

 Each user has a set of short essay questions they can answer.
 These responses follow a many to many relationship: many users, many response categories.
 When a user sets up an account, he/she must see those categories even if no answers have been filled in yet.
 The problem is that Backbone JS doesn't work well with LEFT JOINS.
 When the record doesn't have a unique id yet, refreshing the page can create duplicate views.
-The problem is solved with a simple lines of plpgsql.
+The problem is solved with a few simple lines of plpgsql.

 ```sql
   CREATE FUNCTION _trg_aft_ins_users()